calee0316/cse110-w21-group3/admin/standups/030921_StandUp.md

 3. Nothing

 Ruihan Zhang
-1. Nothing
+1. Worked on installer for Windows of our electron app
-2. Nothing
+2. Continue to work on installer for Windows of our electron app
-3. Nothing
+3. Stuck multiple time when installing and running electron packager

 Jimin Cheon
 1. Nothing